 The procedure is over soon, but you won’t recover overnight.
 For the first week, you may feel more back pain than usual.
 This is normal.
 It may take 6 months or more to reach full improvement of your back pain.
 Be patient and stick to your treatment plan to make sure you get better.

 After your procedure, you’ll be moved to the recovery room.
-You may stay there for 1–2 hours.
-You’ll be given pain medication if you need it.
+You may stay there for 1 to 2 hours.
+You’ll be given pain medicine if you need it.
 You will also be checked to make sure that your legs are not numb or weak.
 When it’s time for you to leave, you’ll be given:

-A prescription for pain medication to take at home.
+A prescription for pain medicine to take at home.

 Instructions on how to take care of yourself during your recovery.